bdeployteam/bdeploy/doc/retypeuser/power/product.md

 1. Applies the plugin **BDeploy** gradle plugin.
 2. Sets the project version. **Gradle** does not strictly require a version, and uses 'unspecified' as default. **BDeploy** requires _some_ sort of version, and setting it for the whole project is good practice.
 3. Calculate a build date, which will be substituted instead of the `SNAPSHOT` in the version.
-This is optional, you could just plain use the version set.
+This is optional, you could just plainly use the version set.
 The actual `buildVersion` used later when building the product is derived from the project version and the `buildDate`.
 4. The `BDeployValidationTask` can be used to validate product information before actually building the product.
 The [`product-validation.yaml`](#product-validationyaml) file must contain a reference to the `product.info.yaml` used, as well as references to all `app-info.yaml` files.
 5. This task will actually build the product with the configured version.
 The actual data about the product is loaded from `bdeploy/product-info.yaml`, which we will create in a second.
 Note that this task depends on `installDist`, which will unpack the binary distribution of the application in this project into a folder, so **BDeploy** can import the individual files.
 Depending on the type of application and the way it is built, there might be different ways to achieve this.
    The `repositoryServer` will be queried for additionally specified `runtimeDependencies` at build time.
 Those dependencies will be downloaded and embedded into the final product.